Manglisi: Russian rule

 After the arrival of the Russian rule in Georgia, the depopulated village of Manglisi (Манглис, Manglis) was chosen, in 1823, by General Aleksey Yermolov as the headquarters of one of the regiments under his command, to be called, after 1827, the 13th Erivansky Grenadier Regiment for its role in the victory at Erivan in the war with Persia.
 On this occasion, the Russian authorities had also transplanted some civilian families from the neighboring districts.
 By the early 1850s, Manglis had been a relatively well-organized Russian colony.
 The old cathedral was also restored from 1851 to 1857.
 The population, with an overwhelming Slavic majority, was up to 3,000 in 1892.
 By the early 1890s, Manglis had also acquired a spa town status, where the people of Tiflis (Tbilisi) could escape the city's summer heat.

 Modern Manglisi

 During the Soviet period, Manglisi continued to function as a spa and its sanatoriums provided services for people with respiratory diseases.
 In 1924, the state-run airline Zakavia organized a short-lived line Tiflis—Manglis to serve local tourist interests.
 On August 29, 1924, the Red Army barracks in Manglisi were raided, ultimately unsuccessfully, by anti-Soviet insurgents led by Kakutsa Cholokashvili.

 In 1926, the settlement was granted the status of daba (urban-type settlement).
-According to the nationwide Georgian census of 2002, Manglisi had the population of 2,752, a 30.1% drop from 3,939 in the last Soviet census of 1989.
+According to the nationwide Georgian census of 2002, Manglisi had a population of 2,752, a 30.1% drop from 3,939 in the last Soviet census of 1989.